alexalexyang/supermeowkat/src/modes/callForArtworks/callForArtworks.md

   - I don’t know about other languages for now.
 Maybe in future with WebAssembly.
 - Website:
   - Send me image and URL
+- Performance
+  - No idea how this might work.
+Is it performance art, or live art as people seem to call it in the UK?
+Is it for launch night/day?
+Do we need a Discord channel for it?
+Do you want to give a tour of an abattoir?
+Should it be streamed on YouTube?
+It's wide open.
+Let's discuss and see how it goes.
 - Other formats:
   - If it’s not more than 5 min of work for me we’ll probably do it